 HPV (human papillomavirus) vaccine to prevent viral infections in teens and adults that cause cancers of the mouth and throat, cervix, and genitals.

-schedule recommended by the American Academy of Pediatrics (AAP).
+Vaccines prevent diseases and save lives.
+It’s important to follow the schedule recommended by the AAP.
 Contact your child’s doctor if you have any questions.